bekasidev/bekasidev/README.md

 # Bekasidev.org
 Bekasidev.org Official landing page.
-Public can Fork then Pull Request to edit or add content to this repository.
+Member can Fork then Pull Request to edit or add content to this repository.
 ## Brand Guidelines
 ### Name / Identity
 BekasiDev stands for Bekasi Developer, It means Community or Organization of Developers in Bekasi or nearby.